ldaokang/digital-servo/firmware/README.md

 3. Open the Xilinx Core Generator and generate the cores for each of the *.xco files found in the `ipcore_dir` folder.

 4. Open `SuperLaserLand.xise` in the Xilinx ISE Design Suite and generate the bitfile.

+# Source Compilation CAA Aug 2021
+1. Using the Xilinx ISE 14.7 Design Suite (Embedded Edition), the Xilinx Core Generator no longer generates some older versions of the IP core.
+Namely, the affected cores' upgrade files can be accessed: fifo_w16_4096_r16_4096_upgrade.txt  fifo_w256_128_r64_512_upgrade.txt  fifo_w64_512_r16_2048_upgrade.txt; some parameters have been added (such as AXI4 streaming) - which may or may not break dependancies - will have to see if everything compiles.

+2. Opal Kelly HDL files have been added in the OpalKelly_XEM6310-LX150 folder